tristansokol/Bobcats/improved-jerk.md

 ### Learning

 If the episode finished during that call to move(), or the backtracking then the main while loop will begin a new episode and restart the environment.
 Then there is a choice to make, whether to randomly explore the environment again in a new episode, or to instead exploit (which we'll cover later).
-This choice is decieded by this line of code:
+This choice is decided by this line of code:

 ```python
  if (solutions and random.random() < EXPLOIT_BIAS + env.total_steps_ever / TOTAL_TIMESTEPS + best_run/10000):
 ```

-which checks for truthyness of `solutions` which is a list of the key presses used to finish an episode and get a reward, and also compares a random number to the sum of `EXPLOIT_BIAS`, the % of time that has passed, and how close the best score is to the maximum score of 10,000. `EXPLOIT_BIAS` is a hyperparameter that is set at the beginning of the code and for the purposes of the contest, seems to have had a sweet spot right around `0.12`
+Which checks for truthiness of `solutions` which is a list of the key presses used to finish an episode and get a reward, and also compares a random number to the sum of `EXPLOIT_BIAS`, the % of time that has passed, and how close the best score is to the maximum score of 10,000. `EXPLOIT_BIAS` is a hyperparameter that is set at the beginning of the code and for the purposes of the contest, seems to have had a sweet spot right around `0.12`

 ![A scatter plot of exploit biases and contest scores.](img/graph.png "A scatter plot of exploit biases and contest scores.")